 Colette Miller (Vegreville) is a partner with Wilde and Company Chartered Accountants.
 She specializes in owner-managed business including taxation, estate and succession planning, and has a special interest in agricultural related companies.
 Her expertise is enhanced by her personal experience of farming with her husband on their cattle and grain operation.

-Colette serves on the board of ATB Financial, as chair of HRC and member of Audit committee.
-She is also a Governor of Athabasca University, serving on Executive Committee, Finance & Property, and chairing Audit Committee.
-Colette has extensive experience with the Public Sector as an auditor, consultant and instructor for municipalities and school divisions.
+Colette serves on the board of ATB Financial, as chair of HRC and member of the Audit committee.
+She is also a Governor of Athabasca University, serving on the Executive Committee, Finance & Property, and chairing the Audit Committee.
+She has extensive experience with the Public Sector as an auditor, consultant, and instructor for municipalities and school divisions.

 She remains an active volunteer with the Institute of Chartered Professional Accountants of Alberta, serving on the Awards committee.
 Colette is also very involved with her community including the Rotary Club, Wendy Brook Music Festival, and Big Brothers Big Sisters.